-Proof-reading will make sure that your book is completely ready for press.
+Proof-reading will make sure that your book is completely ready to be printed.

-When the text of your book has been set up in type as pages and is ready to print, the page proofs are proof-read to eliminate any errors.
-In the past many of these related to typesetting literals, but even if your book has been computer type-set or digitally produced, you should consider having it proof-read to correct any errors and make sure that your finished text is as perfect as you would wish before it goes to the printer.
+When the text of your book has been set up as pages and is ready to print, the page proofs are proof-read to eliminate any errors.
+In the past many of these related to typesetting literals, but even if your book has been computer type-set or digitally produced, you should consider having it proof-read to correct any errors and make sure that your finished text is as perfect as you would wish before it is printed.

 - Has your book been properly copy edited?
 It is important to distinguish between the two processes, as the first step should be copy editing to correct the spelling and grammar in your typescript.
 All manuscripts should be copy edited to make sure that the finished book is not full of errors and this is something that publishers undertake as a matter of course.

-- It is only after the copy editing has been done that you should proceed with the typesetting.
+- It is only after the copy editing has been done that you should proceed with the typesetting or producing a digital file.
 If there are still many corrections to be made at page proof stage it will be an extremely expensive undertaking.

 - Proof-reading is particularly necessary if your copy editor has worked on hard copy or has used the track changes facility (see Copy editing), but less essential if the changes have been made on screen and you have simply read through the copy edited typescript.

 - You should also check the proofs yourself, but bear in mind that it is notoriously difficult to spot your own mistakes and proof-reading is a skilled task.

 - If your book is to be brought out by a publisher, then the publisher will usually arrange for the copy editing and proof-reading to be done, as part of the processes involved in putting it into production.
 If you do not yet have a publisher, then you might want to consider having a copy editor go through it to improve its presentation and help your chances.
 But there's really no need for you to arrange for your book to be proof-read unless you are intending to publish it yourself.